ovh/docs/pages/account_and_service_management/account_information/security-specification-pci/guide.en-gb.md

 When you sign up for the service, we recommend that you use SSH keys to access your Instance (rather than a login/password) for a better authentication security level for your administrators and to change it regularly.
 For more information on how to manage your SSH keys, consult this [guide](/pages/public_cloud/compute/public-cloud-first-steps).

 You can use the user interface and the CLI to perform tasks.
-You must manage and secure your ‘root’ access to perform certain administration tasks as indicated on [this link](/pages/public_cloud/compute/become_root_and_change_password).
+You must manage and secure your ‘root’ access  to perform certain administrative tasks, as described in this [guide](/pages/public_cloud/compute/become_root_and_change_password).

-To filter connections, you can set up a firewall using IPtables.
+To filter connections, you must set up a firewall using IPtables.

 #### 2.2 Vulnerability scans